poseidon-framework/poseidon-framework.github.io/xerxes.md

 ### RAS (in development)

 The RAS command computes pairwise RAS statistics between a collection of "left" entities, and a collection of "right" entities.
-Every Entity is either a group name or an individual, with the similar syntax as in F-statistics above, so `French` is a group, and `<IND001>` is an individual.
+Every Entity is either a group name or an individual, with the similar syntax as in F-Statistics above, so `French` is a group, and `<IND001>` is an individual.

 The input of left-pops and right-pops uses a YAML file via `--popConfigFile`.
 Here is an example: